 Maybe even a combination of these.

-So, are you going to write for your family or will it be aimed for the general reader?
+So, are you going to write for your family or will it be aimed at the general reader?

 Ask yourself this question because your audience will dictate several things.